RevillWeb/img-2/README.md

 ### To Do

-1. Add polyfill support
+1. Fix flickering in Firefox
+2. Fix ugly alt text in Firefox
-2. Add srcset support
+3. Add srcset support
-3. Publish to npm
+4. Publish to npm
-4. Finish README with install instructions, example and API docs
+5. Finish README with install instructions, example and API docs
+6. Consider A11y